 Submitted questions and answers are subject to review and editing, and may or may not be selected for posting, at the sole discretion of Toptal, LLC.

 Connie Kwan is a fractional chief product officer from Silicon Valley who works with product-led B2B organizations.
 Her 16 years of product leadership experience spans AI, blockchain, digital health, energy, hard tech, and software (Atlassian, MSFT, CY, SPWR).
 As a CPO, she's led teams in design, marketing, product, and customer support.
 She advises CEOs and product leaders at Seed and Series-C startups on building product-led organizations and solving product strategy and execution challenges.Show More

-Greg is a product strategy consultant and trainer with nearly 20 years of experience shipping digital enterprise products at IBM, Microsoft, and SAP.
-He's a global expert on delivering complex products and solutions at enterprise scale.Show More
+Greg is a seasoned product strategy consultant and trainer with nearly 20 years of experience shipping digital enterprise products at IBM, Microsoft, and SAP.
+He is also a global expert on delivering complex products and solutions at an enterprise scale.Show More